Employee Code of Ethics and Professional Responsibilities

 - Encourage the free pursuit of learning and promote the principles of academic and intellectual honesty;

-- Encourage students to study varying points of view and respect the rights of students to form their own views;
+- Encourage students to study varying points of view and respect the rights of students to form and express their own views;

 - Demonstrate respect for the student as an individual and adhere to the proper role as an educator, counselor, mentor, or facilitator;